Welcome to the second chapter of the babelforce tutorial. We are very happy to have you!

 Can I upload my own audio files?

 Of course.
-Go to IVR call flows > Prompts.
-You can upload as many files in format wav (less than 3 mb) as you want and use them in your call-flow.
+Go to IVR call flows > Audios.
+You can upload as many files in format wav or mp3 (less than 3 mb) as you want and use them in your call-flow.

 Now where do I build my call-flow?
 I can't wait to get started!

 That's the spirit!
-You an create and edit your call-flow under IVR call flow > Applications.
+You an create and edit your call-flow under IVR call flow > Call flow.
 The next section will explain in detail what this application section does and how everything comes together.

 Wait, what are triggers?

 We are going ahead of ourselves :).
 Triggers are rules that can be used to implement conditions in your call-flow.
 For your most basic call-flow you won't need any of them except "always".
-We'll look into some triggers in this chapter - later on, when we go to the intermediate level, there will be much more coming up.
+We'll look into some triggers in this chapter - later on, when we go to the intermediate level, there will be many more exciting triggers introduced.